PMI CORPORATE WEBSITE PRIVACY NOTICE

 - your device (such as your IP address or unique device identifier, location data, details of any cookies that we may have stored on your device).

-Information that we collect from third parties will generally consist of publicly-available information (such as your role, preferences and interests), for example from public social media posts.
+Information that we collect from third parties will generally consist of publicly-available profile information (such as your preferences and interests), for example from public social media posts.

 For what purposes do we use information about you, and on what legal basis?

-Subject to the above, depending on the nature of our relationship with you, we may use information about you for the following purposes:
+Subject to the above, we use information about you for the following purposes:

-- To comply with regulatory obligations, such as verifying your age and identity, undertaking ‘know your supplier’ checks and managing our contractual relationship with you or your employer
+- To comply with regulatory obligations, such as (where appropriate) verifying your age

-- For business analytics and improvements, including improving PMI products, offices, processes, outlets and events, and the information that we (or our affiliates) provide to our customers, suppliers, service providers, third party contractors, retailers and visitors
+- For business analytics and improvements, including improving PMI products, PMI touchpoints, and the information that we (or our affiliates) provide to those interested in our companies

 - For other purposes that we notify you of, or will be clear from the context, at the point information about you is first collected